Ming-DeMers/CSA-Website/design-plan/design-journey.md

 3. What are your three favorite competitors or similar organizations' websites?
 Why?

 Don't have any favorites, but can check out usc’s casa website and Harvard’s c

 ### First Client Meeting Minutes/Notes (Milestone 1)
 > Include your notes/minutes from your first meeting with your client.

-TODO: notes/minutes from your first client meeting
+Time: ~10 minutes
+Notes: CSA is a widely known cultural organization on Cornell's campus (and other schools).
+The org is not limited to just Chinese students; anyone can join as long as they are able to meet the social week requirements and fill out the form.
+The client currently wants to make the website more visually appealing while keeping the current color theme and hopes to allow the audience who visit their site (students interested in joining the club and current students already in the club) to help them find information regarding club events and how to sign up.
+In addition, the website provides the link to the newsletter along with sign-ups for the events; this is important information that the audience typically looks for.
+The client is looking to revamp their website to udpate its aesthetics while keeping the content that already exists on the site.

 ### Client Website (Milestone 1)